Project Scorpio: Xbox One X

-Microsoft have finally lifted the curtain on Project Scorpio now called Xbox One X. We knew a few details from E3 about what capabilities were being targeted for the new Xbox.
+Microsoft has finally lifted the curtain on Project Scorpio now called Xbox One X. We knew a few details from E3 about what capabilities were being targeted for the new Xbox.
 Now thanks to Eurogamer and a further full reveal from Microsoft we have the full specifications.
-It’s an impressive piece of hardware, so lets get down to the details.
+It’s an impressive piece of hardware, so let’s get down to the details.

 Xbox One X is Designed for the 4K Age

 This post contains affiliate links, this means if you buy something using that link I earn a small commission which helps keep Virtual Wombat running.

 Microsoft was clear when they revealed their intentions for a mid-gen refresh that they were targeting true 4K.
 What they’ve built is a machine that seems more than capable of meeting that goal, with a little headroom for spicing up the graphical effects too.
 Here are the full specs:

 – CPU 8 core custom x86 chip running at 2.3GHz

 – 12GB of GDDR5 RAM with a bandwidth of 326GB/s